piecioshka/more.js/README.md

 </table>
 ```

-Ths line is responsible for effect of truncated each cell content.
+This line is responsible for the effect of truncating cell content.

 ```javascript
 new More({